Thrush-Lang/Roadmap/README.md

 - An asynchronous motor for functions.

-- The ability to make system calls from the language.
+- Implement partial object-oriented programming to the extent possible.

+- Focus the language more on the functional paradigm.

 - And the rest of the capabilities of a current modern language such as V lang, Rust, Zig, but without being directly a language for systems development, more like Kotlin with syntax not so much like JVM languages.
 And it emits binaries by default.